-Dhiaa M. Jamil Executive Vice President and President – Duke Energy Nuclear
+Dhiaa M. Jamil Executive Vice President and President – Regulated Generation and Transmission

-Jamil received a Bachelor of Science degree in electrical engineering from the University of North Carolina at Charlotte and has completed the Harvard Business School Advanced Management Program.
-He is a registered professional engineer in North Carolina and South Carolina.
-He also completed the Institute of Nuclear Power Operations’ (INPO) senior nuclear plant management course and received Duke Energy’s technical nuclear certification.
+Jamil received a Bachelor of Science degree in electrical engineering from the University of North Carolina at Charlotte.
+He has completed the Harvard Business School Advanced Management Program and Duke Energy’s technical nuclear certification program.
+He is also a registered professional engineer in North Carolina and South Carolina.

 Jamil is currently a trustee at the University of North Carolina at Charlotte and serves as chair of the Energy Production and Infrastructure Center at UNC Charlotte.
 He also serves as a trustee of The Duke Energy Foundation.

 Jamil and his wife, Hope, have a daughter and two sons.

 Duke Energy, the largest electric power company in the United States, supplies and delivers electricity to approximately 7 million customers in the Southeast and Midwest.
 The company also distributes natural gas in Ohio and Kentucky.
 Its commercial power and international businesses operate diverse power generation assets in North America and Latin America, including a growing renewable energy portfolio.
 Headquartered in Charlotte, N.C., Duke Energy is a Fortune 250 company traded on the New York Stock Exchange under the symbol DUK.